gbgabiola/notes/quotes.md

 > "I didn't learn to talk from a linguist, I learned to talk from hearing other people talk" - Anonymous

 > "A language isn't something you learn so much as something you join." - Anonymous

+> "Obsessed is a word that the lazy use to describe the dedicated." - Unknown

 ## Writing